 Bearden, Romare rōmâr bĭr´dən [key], 1911–88, American painter and collagist, b.
 Charlotte, N.C.
 Bearden grew up in Harlem and studied at New York Univ. and the Art Students League, New York City.
-In his work Bearden attempted to come to terms with and universalize the experience of African Americans.
-Although his early work involved religious themes, his later production showed a greater connection with jazz and its relation to the art of collage, which beginning in the early 1960s became his most important mode of expression.
-An extremely prolific artist is also noted for his prints in a variety of media, e.g., the lithographs in
+In his mature work he attempted to come to terms with and universalize the experience of African Americans.
+His early work involved religious themes, social realism, and then abstraction; his later showed a greater connection with African-American life, particularly with jazz and its relation to the art of collage, which beginning in the early 1960s became his most important mode of expression.
+The extremely prolific artist is also noted for prints in a variety of media, e.g., the lithographs in

 Jazz Series(1979).
-In the 1960s he was a founder of the Cinque Gallery, which was intended to help young artists, and in 1963 the Spiral Group, which aided African-American artists.
+In the 1960s he was a founder of the Cinque Gallery, which was intended to help young artists, and of the Spiral Group, which aided African-American artists.

-See biography by J. Greenberg (2003); M. Schwartzman, Romare Bearden, His Life and Art (1990); R. Fine, ed., The Art of Romare Bearden (2003); R. J. Powell, et al., Conjuring Bearden (2006).
+See biographies by J. Greenberg (2003) and M. Schmidt (2018); M. Schwartzman, Romare Bearden, His Life and Art (1990); R. Fine, ed., The Art of Romare Bearden (2003); R. J. Powell et al., Conjuring Bearden (2006).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2023, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: American and Canadian Art: Biographies